-The late January episode of Grey’s Anatomy in which Miranda Bailey gave her son “the talk” about police violence had my white mom friends asking me some odd questions.
+I still remember that Grey’s Anatomy episode where Miranda Bailey gave her son “the talk” about police violence.
+My white mom friends started asking me some odd questions.

 “Should we be having ‘the talk’ with our kids too?” they asked.

-I initially shook my head.
-I thought about how whiteness is always centering itself. ” These women are completely overlooking the point of that talk and the entire Grey’s episode,” I thought.
+Initially, I shook my head.
+I thought about how whiteness is always centering itself.
+These women are completely overlooking the point of that talk, I thought.
 The point, of course, was that Black people are disproportionately targeted and killed by police.
 The point was that this issue is so pervasive that Black parents must teach their children special tactics for interacting with cops.
-But these white women saw that episode and heard one thing: Cops are killing people.
+But these white women were coming from another angle.
+They realized: Cops are killing people.
 How, they wondered, could they protect their own kids?

-But as I engaged the women in discussion that questioned their centering of themselves in regard to the issue, their questions turned from “How can we protect our (white) kids to how can we teach our (white) kids to act as allies in such a situation?”
+I was relieved, though, that as I engaged the women in discussion that questioned their centering of themselves in regard to the issue, their questions turned from “How can we protect our (white) kids?” to “how can we teach our (white) kids to act as allies to Black folks in such a situation?”
 Now, that was a real conversation.
 That was something I could work with.

-There have been so many incidents recently in which someone called the police on a Black person, but ultimately, the situation was de-escalated or jail time was avoided because a white person used their privilege and became an ally.
-The infamous Starbucks arrest in April of this year was one example, but it definitely won’t be the last.
+There have been so many incidents in recent years, such as the Amy Cooper dog-walking racism fiasco of 2020, in which a white person called the police on a Black person, but ultimately, the situation was de-escalated or jail time was avoided.
+And in many of those incidents, that de-escalation happened precisely because a white person used their privilege and became an ally.
+The infamous Starbucks arrest in 2018 was just one example of that, and there are plenty more.
 In fact, in my opinion, the only way to inhibit the systematic racism that is fueling these racist police calls and overaggressive police responses is to teach white kids about becoming allies right now.

 Allyship is a complex concept that even parents themselves might need help understanding.
 The Southern Poverty Law Center’s Teaching Tolerance magazine explains, “[B]eing an ally means recognizing oppression broadly and standing in solidarity with anyone who experiences oppression — whether or not the ally belongs to a targeted group.”
 For parents, this definition opens up a variety of ways in which we can teach our kids how to be allies.